How Student Loans Affect Debt To Income Ratio In Mortgage Process

 - Borrowers do not have to change their student loan payment structure and can still leave it in deferment

-- The Gustan Cho Team at Loan Cabin Inc. is a direct lender with no overlays on government and conventional loans
+- Gustan Cho Associates is a national lender with no overlays on government and conventional loans

 This is a huge benefit for those with higher debt to income ratios.